Yooka-Laylee and the Impossible Lair

 Yooka-Laylee and the Impossible Lair is a platform game developed by Playtonic Games and published by Team17 in 2019.
-As a spin-off to Yooka-Laylee (2017), the game was released digitally for Nintendo Switch, PlayStation 4, Windows, and Xbox One on October 8, 2019, followed by a version for Amazon Luna on October 20, 2020.
+A spin-off to Yooka-Laylee (2017), the game was released digitally for Nintendo Switch, PlayStation 4, Windows, and Xbox One on October 8, 2019, followed by a version for Amazon Luna on October 20, 2020.

 Gameplay

 The title is a side-scrolling 2D platform game.
 The player controls Yooka, a male chameleon, and Laylee, a female bat, to complete various levels.
 In these levels, the objective is to collect quills and T.W.I.T. coins, as well as to free a member of the "Beetalion".
 The members of the Beetalion each give Yooka and Laylee an extra hit point for use on the final level, the eponymous "Impossible Lair".
 T.W.I.T. coins are used to unlock further progress on the overworld through Trowzer's "paywalls".
 Notably, it is possible to enter the final level at any point in the game, though it is heavily encouraged that the player first secure extra hit points by beating the other levels first.

 The "Tonics" feature from the first game also return.
 Tonics are potions that can modify the gameplay in numerous ways after being consumed by Yooka.
 Between levels, an isometric 3D overworld is used for getting around.
 Characters can be found and spoken to alongside puzzles to solve for quills and tonics.